PPeople

 Who we are

 Wednesday is a small firm by design.
-Two principals, each one of whom has built, run, and sold businesses — and who worked with their hands before they ever wrote a strategy.
-A network of specialists, brokers, and advisors behind them, brought in when the work calls for it.
+One principal who has built, run, and sold businesses — and who worked with his hands before he ever wrote a strategy.
+Behind him, a bench of contract engineers, advisors, brokers, and specialists, brought in when the work calls for it.

 You won't be handed off to an associate.
 You won't be working through a project manager who reports to a partner you never meet.
-The people you talk to on your ninety-minute call are the people who will be in your shop, in your numbers, at your table through every phase of the engagement.
+The person you talk to on your ninety-minute call is the person who will be in your shop, in your numbers, at your table through every phase of the engagement.

 That's not how most consulting firms work.
 It's how this one does.